 4. Nihilism presents itself in the universities.
 Anything goes.

-5. When you arbitrarily discriminate for an individual, you correspondingly deny a place to another deserving individual, particularly in the disbursement of scholarship monies and grants.
-Universities are blatantly engaged in social engineering, compromising their disinterested roles as critics of the society's weaknesses and strengths, and becoming a participant in the political process both as an agent and subject.
+5. When you arbitrarily discriminate for an individual, you correspondingly deny a place to another deserving individual, particularly in scholarship monies and grants.
+Universities are blatantly engaged in social engineering, compromising their disinterested roles as critics of society's weaknesses and strengths, and becoming participant in the political process as both agent and subject.
 Is this lobbying of interests and causes in their original purpose?
 If they become too political, do they become part of the problem in the intense partisanship characteristic of our new "attack" politics?
 Too, should they be the vanguard of the ruling political class as in the elite schools?
-Why are Marxist analyses tabooed in the more conservative institutions?
-Also, is it proper for the Christian Coalition to educate warriors for Christ based on faith alone and then to place them into the public schools?
-Since Jews/Mulims and Hindus have no souls, they are not really welcome.
+Why are Marxist analyses tabooe in the more conservative institutions?
+Also, is it proper for the Christian Coalition to educate warriors for Christ based on faith alone and then place them into the public schools?
+Since Jews/Muslims and Hindus have no souls, they are not really welcome.
 Consider Falwell's Liberty University.

-7. Interest group politics prevails in which each group holds a veto power so that no one articulates a general interest above all groups.
-What we have in the end are mutually exclusive departments antagonistic to each other; there is no longer a healthy competition of ideas based on intrinsic merit.
-There are now deeper divisions between classes and races than at any time since the second world war.
+7. Interest group politics prevail, in which each group has veto power so that no one articulates a general interest above all groups.
+What we have in the end are mutually exclusive, antagonistic departments; there is no longer a healthy competition of ideas based on intrinsic merit.
+There are now deeper divisions between classes and races than at any time since the Second World War.

 Will the democratization of education render an undergraduate degree without